vmoa/trax-pi/README.md

 [rfo.org](https://rfo.org).

-This design is a logical follow-on to the [Arduino T-Rax](https://github.com/votmoa/trax-arduino) roof controller that Jim Finn and David Kensiski created back in 2017.
-The switch to the Raspberry Pi was driven by the desire to implement an [ASCOM Alpaca](https://ascom-standards.org/Developer/Alpaca.htm) interface so that the roof could be opened via automation through tools such as [ACP](https://acpx.dc3.com/).
+This design is a logical follow-on to the [Arduino T-Rax](https://github.com/votmoa/trax-arduino) roof controller created back in 2017 by Jim Finn, David Kensiski and Jay Pacheco.
+The switch to the Raspberry Pi was driven by the desire to implement an [ASCOM Alpaca](https://ascom-standards.org/Developer/Alpaca.htm) interface so that the roof can be opened via automation through tools such as [ACP](https://acpx.dc3.com/).

 Note that version 1 will simply replace the Arduino functionality.
 The ASCOM Alpaca interface will not be available unitl version 2.